AurinaBMH/GWAS_drugs/README.md

 #### :books: PPI network data

-`9606.protein.links.v12.0.txt.gz (83.2 Mb)` and `9606.protein.info.v12.0.txt.gz (1.9 Mb)` - downloaded from [:books: 'STRING database (version 12.0)'](https://string-db.org/cgi/download.pl?sessionId=a1fHJhN5R9Md&species_text=Homo+sapiens) on the 26th of February 2024;
+`9606.protein.links.v12.0.txt.gz (83.2 Mb)` and `9606.protein.info.v12.0.txt.gz (1.9 Mb)` - downloaded from [:books:'STRING database (version 12.0)'](https://string-db.org/cgi/download.pl?sessionId=a1fHJhN5R9Md&species_text=Homo+sapiens) on the 26th of February 2024;

 #### :pill: Treatments lists
-Treatments for different conditions of interest were selected by searching the [:medical_symbol: 'DrugBank database'](www.drugbank.ca), accessed on September 3, 2020.
+Treatments for different conditions of interest were selected by searching the [:medical_symbol:'DrugBank database'](www.drugbank.ca), accessed on September 3, 2020.
 Specifically, drugs for each indication were searched in the DrugBank database using the following search terms:
 1. "attention deficit" (for ADHD);
 2. "bipolar" (for bipolar disorder) excluding "bipolar depression";